tonyx/orderssystem/README.md

 ```
 7) in pgsql, grant all priviledges to suave user
 ```
-grant all privileges on database mydb to suave
+grant all privileges on database orderssystem to suave
 ```
 9) load the orders_system.sql schema and data to orderssystem database, you may run the psql again form the command prompt:
 ```
-psql -d ordersystem -f ordersystem.sql
+psql -d ordersystem -f orders_system.sql
 ```
 10) build the project by msbuild